ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     }
     ```

-4. The consumer service will then send an SMS to the patient's mobile number notifying the appointment status.
+4. The consumer service will then send an SMS to the patient's mobile number notifying the reservation status.

 ### Concepts covered